zendframework/zf2-documentation/docs/languages/en/in-depth-guide/understanding-routing.rst

 is significantly easier than debugging generic routes.

-A practical example for our Album Module
+A practical example for our Blog Module
 ========================================

-Now that we know how to configure new routes, let's first create a route to display only a single ``Album`` from our Database.
-We want to be able to identify albums by their internal ID.
+Now that we know how to configure new routes, let's first create a route to display only a single ``Blog`` from our Database.
+We want to be able to identify blogs by their internal ID.
 Given that ID is a variable parameter we need a route of type ``Segment``.
-Furthermore we want to put this route as a ``child_route`` to the route of name ``album``.
+Furthermore we want to put this route as a ``child_route`` to the route of name ``blog``.

 .. code-block:: php
    :linenos:
    :emphasize-lines: 8-36

     <?php
-    // FileName: /module/Album/config/module.config.php
+    // FileName: /module/Blog/config/module.config.php
     return array(
         'db'              => array( /** DB Config */ ),
         'service_manager' => array( /* ServiceManager Config */ ),